 This calculation is not affected by the movement of the stock price over time.
 It isn't impacted by the stock's yield over time.
 It only makes one assumption—expected dividend growth—to compute the length of time to recoup your initial investment.

 Should you focus on stocks that have the quickest payback?
 Not necessarily.
 Ultimately, total return is what matters.
-It’s great to have a stock pay back your initial investment in just 15 years, but it’s better to own a stock that increases your initial investment fivefold in 15 years.
+It's great to have a stock pay back your initial investment in just 15 years, but it's better to own a stock that increases your initial investment 5-fold in 15 years.
 Still, using dividend payback is a worthwhile concept for framing the risk-return potential of two stocks.
-Exhibit 1 provides a matrix to help determine payback times (in years) based on dividend yields and dividend-growth assumptions.
+The dividend payback matrix helps determine payback times (in years) based on dividend yields and dividend-growth assumptions.

 Dividend-paying stocks provide a way for investors to get paid during rocky market periods, when capital gains are hard to achieve.
 They provide a nice hedge against inflation, especially when they grow over time.
 They are tax advantaged, unlike other forms of income, such as interest on fixed-income investments.
 Dividend-paying stocks, on average, tend to be less volatile than non-dividend-paying stocks.
 And a dividend stream, especially when reinvested to take advantage of the power of compounding, can help build tremendous wealth over time.